braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/installation_methods/swift_package_manager.md

 ![][3]

 On the next screen, select the SDK version and click **Next**.
-Versions `3.29.0` and higher are compatible with Swift Package Manager.
+Versions `3.29.0` and later are compatible with Swift Package Manager.

 ![][4]